-1. Place a black stick under the DC-in connector cables to help disconnect the connector, then pull the connector away from its connection on the logic board.
+Place a black stick under the DC-in connector cables to help disconnect the connector, then pull the connector away from its connection on the logic board.
+(Note: Although the cables are solid black on the Late 2006 model, the steps are the same.)

-Remove the 3-mm long screw from the MagSafe DC-in board.
+2. Remove the 3-mm long screw from the MagSafe DC-in board.